VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ## Getting a decision from Vowpal Wabbit

-When we call Vowpal Wabbit, the output is a [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function){:target="blank"}.
+When we call Vowpal Wabbit, the output is a [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function){:target="blank"} (PMF).
 Vowpal Wabbit provides a list of probabilities over the set of actions because we are incorporating exploration into our strategy.
 This exploration means that the probability at a given index in the list corresponds to the likelihood of picking that specific action.

 To arrive at a decision/action, we must sample from this list.